2/10 WWE SMACKDOWN RESULTS: Keller’s report on Usos vs. Ricochet & Strowman for tag titles, search for Jey Uso, Escobar vs. Moss vs. Rey vs. Kross for IC Title shot - Pro Wrestling Torch

 (3) JIMMY & JEY USO vs. BRAUN STROWMAN & RICOCHET – Smackdown Tag Team Championship match

 Cole said Braun and Ricochet were originally thrown together and they’ve had success.
 Barrett said the tag team is legit.
 Jimmy came out alone with his set of red and blue tag title belts.
 Cole said, “It’s ‘We the One’ because we’re down to one tonight.”
 He said Sami has left the Bloodline while Solo and Reigns aren’t there tonight.
 During formal ring introductions, Jimmy noticed Jey showed up in the crowd with his belts.
-He made his way down through the crowd to a mixed crowd response.
+Jey made his way down through the crowd to a mixed crowd response.
 Barrett said it was never in doubt and accused Cole of panicking.
 He said it’s feeling pretty Ucey at the Mohegan Sun.
 Jimmy moved in to hug Jey and Jey hugged him with enthusiasm.
 Cole said the Usos are back together tonight.
 They cut to a break before the bell. [c]

 Cole said Jey showed up at the last second and “walked through the WWE Universe” to join the match just in time.
 Barrett said The Bloodline is whole again.
 Cole pushed back.
 After a few minutes of action, they cut to a break with Ricochet down at ringside. [c]